 Our personal favourite is the Knoll Circuit (go down to the end of Long Rd, North Tamborine) where we often see the resident Albert Lyre Birds, kookaburras, brush turkeys and small wallabies.

-These colourful man-carrying kites form quite a spectacle as they fight gravity by either circling in a thermal or by flying into the ‘ridge lift’ created when the wind hits an obstruction – and let’s be honest, mountains are pretty effective obstructions!
+These colourful man-carrying kites form quite a spectacle as they fight gravity by either circling in a thermal or by flying into the ‘ridge lift’ created when the wind carries them up.

 The market starts at 8 am and features around 200 stalls.
 For more information visit Markets on Tamborine Mountain.

 Watch the sun set from a number of vantage points along Main Western Rd :

 Pack a picnic and a couple of folding chairs and raise a toast to a day well spent.
 Take a rug, it gets chilly (an awesome reason to cuddle up to your loved one).

 See what’s on at the historic Zamia Theatre : at 22 Main Street, North Tamborine.
 Built in 1923, this handsome hall screens movies on the first Saturday of the month and the cost is only $6 per person.

 Occasionally plays take place here as well as choirs and concerts.
 With its glossy timber floors and the gorgeous smell of beeswax, you’ll love this building’s quiet, confident charm.
 Afterwards, pop into Clancy’s Irish Pub – just a few doors down from Zamia’s – for a pint.

 The short and easy walk down to Curtis Falls ends in a platform that gives a picture-perfect view of this lush and sexy waterfall.

 Framed by gigantic basalt rocks, the falls flow all year round and are lavish after rain.